-Radiation-induced DNA double-strand breaks can be repaired by different pathways that are initiated by recognition of the damaged site and the rapid formation of γ-H2AX/53BP1 foci.
-As MSCs in vitro are proliferating they preferentially use homologous recombination to repair DNA DSBs.
-To measure DNA repair via homologous recombination the formation of pBRCA1 foci (alone or in co-localization with γ-H2AX) was compared in young and in in vitro aged hBM-MSCs (Fig. 5A).
-This confirmed that 2 hours after irradiation the older hBM-MSCs exhibited a lower number of pBRCA1+γ-H2AX foci compared to younger hMSCs (Fig. 5B).
-A similar reduction with in vitro age was also seen for pBRCA1 and γ-H2AX foci counted separately (Fig. 5D-5G).
-The effective repair of DNA DSBs can be inferred by the subsequent disappearance of the DNA repair foci over a period of 24 hours.
-It was evident that a larger portion of DNA double-strand breaks remained unrepaired in in vitro aged versus the young hBM-MSCs (Fig. 5C, 5E, 5G).
+Radiation-induced DNA DSBs can be repaired by different pathways that are initiated by recognition of the damaged site and the rapid formation of γ -H2AX/ 53BP1 foci.
+As MSCs in vitro are proliferating, they preferentially use HR to repair DNA DSBs.
+To measure DNA repair via HR, the formation of pBRCA1 foci (alone or in colocalization with γ -H2AX) was compared in young and in in vitro-aged hBM-MSCs (Fig. 5A).
+This confirmed that 2 h after irradiation, the older hBM-MSCs exhibited a lower number of pBRCA1 + γ -H2AX foci compared to younger hMSCs (Fig. 5B).
+A similar reduction with in vitro age was also seen for pBRCA1 and γ -H2AX foci counted separately (Fig. 5D-G).
+The effective repair of DNA DSBs can be inferred by the subsequent disappearance of the DNA repair foci over a period of 24 h.
+It was evident that a larger portion of DNA DSBs remained unrepaired in in vitro aged hBM-MSCs as compared to their early passage counterparts (Fig. 5C,E,G).
 We also analyzed the distribution of the initial DNA repair foci in single cells.
-After 9 weeks in culture 16.5% of the MSCs belonged to a clearly separated subset of individual cells with reduced foci number (Fig. 5H-5I).
-These findings suggest that during ex-vivo expansion and aging of hBM-MSCs, a sub-population arises with a reduced DNA damage response.
+After 9 weeks in culture, 16.5% of the MSCs belonged to a clearly separated subset of individual cells with reduced foci number (Fig. 5H-I).
+These findings suggest that during ex vivo expansion and aging of hBM-MSCs, a subpopulation arises with a reduced DDR.